knowit/teknologiradar/README.md

 ## Data

-You must be a knowit employee to view the raw data, but when (😉) you are the categories can be found [here](https://docs.google.com/spreadsheets/d/1UmmJh3Xzj_wDKrjuN3HRArPzFoaOlyQTP_SlkCfLTfU/edit#gid=0) and the data for 2022 [here](https://docs.google.com/spreadsheets/d/1DGSFsPbbjRNZx7aKm8LuiVKB531cXOBI-hXieoIt0Ag/edit#gid=1741192413).
+You must be a knowit employee to view the raw data, but when (😉) you are, the categories can be found [here](https://docs.google.com/spreadsheets/d/1UmmJh3Xzj_wDKrjuN3HRArPzFoaOlyQTP_SlkCfLTfU/edit#gid=0) and the data for 2022 [here](https://docs.google.com/spreadsheets/d/1DGSFsPbbjRNZx7aKm8LuiVKB531cXOBI-hXieoIt0Ag/edit#gid=1741192413).